neuroidss/Singularity-Agent-Factory/README.md

 The frontend will automatically detect if the backend server is running.
 If not, it will default to a safe, **client-only mode**.

-## Core Concept: The Genesis Loop
+## Core Concept: Purpose-Driven Swarm Architecture

-This project is founded on the idea that true autonomy arises not just from the ability to act, but from the ability to **create the means of action**.
-This is achieved through a "Genesis Loop" where the AI can create and then use its own dependencies.
+This project is founded on a set of principles for self-organization.
+This provides a robust framework for an AI that can manage its own evolution without direct human micromanagement.

-1.  **`Server File Writer` (Server Tool):** An agent's foundational ability to write files to the server's disk (into the `server/scripts` directory).
-This allows the agent to create its own Python scripts, configuration files, or any other necessary asset.
-2.  **`Tool Creator` (Server/Client Tool):** Once a script exists, the agent can use this tool to create a new capability that *executes* that script.
-For example, it can create a tool with the implementation `python server/scripts/my_new_script.py`.
-This two-step process allows for limitless expansion of server-side capabilities.
-3.  **`Workflow Creator` (Client Tool)**: An agent's ability to automate a sequence of actions into a new, single tool.
-4.  **`Create Skill From Observation` (Client Tool)**: The user can manually control the robot to perform a complex maneuver.
-The agent can then analyze the sequence of manual inputs and use the `Workflow Creator` to generate a new, reusable skill, effectively learning from the pilot.
+1.  **Delta-Driven Execution**: The agent doesn't just execute a plan.
+It identifies and resolves "Deltas"—the gap between the current reality and a potential future.
+A user's request is the initial Delta.
+A missing tool is an "Evolutionary Delta."
+An inefficient process is an "Operational Delta."

+2.  **Mandates, not Agents**: An agent process is not a monolithic entity.
+It is a process executing a "Mandate."
+The Mandate is a definition of work with a clear **Purpose** and **Accountabilities**.
+This separation means if one agent process fails, the Mandate's definition persists, and another process could theoretically execute it.

+3.  **System Evolution is the Core Directive**: The agent's primary way to solve systemic problems (Evolutionary Deltas) is to evolve itself and the system.
+    *   **`Tool Creator`**: If the agent lacks a capability, its highest priority is to resolve this delta by creating a new tool.
+This is a formal act of system evolution that permanently enhances the entire system.
+    *   **`Workflow Creator`**: If the agent identifies a repetitive, inefficient process, it resolves this delta by creating a workflow, thus automating the pattern and freeing itself for more complex problems.

+4.  **Distributed Authority & Capability Sets**: Sets of tools are treated as "Capability Sets" (e.g., KiCad tools, Robotics tools).
+The agent is guided to respect these sets, preventing chaotic cross-interference and promoting modular, specialized capabilities.

-5.  **Swarm Intelligence**: When one agent creates a new tool (on either client or server), it instantly becomes available to all other agents in the swarm.
-This allows the collective to dynamically create and distribute contextual skills.
+When one agent creates a new tool (on either client or server), it instantly becomes available to all other agents in the swarm.
+This allows the collective to dynamically create and distribute contextual skills, making the entire system more capable.

 ---